aurollan/Workshop/tooling/readme.md

 annoying quality check to do.

 #### How to configure it ?
-You just have to create a small `.clang-format` file at the root of your project.
-In this file you will put the you own configuration. `clang-format` will read it and format file accordingly.
+Create a small `.clang-format` file at the root of the project.
+Put the configuration in this file. `clang-format` will read it and format file accordingly.

 An easy way to create a clang-format configuration file: